sporksmith/walking-onions-wip/specs/07-onion-services.md

-(The RSA identity ring is unchanging, whereas the Ed25519 ring changes daily based on the shared random value: for this reason, we have to compute two simultaneous indices for Ed25519 rings: one for the current day, and one for whichever other day is closest.)
+(The RSA identity ring is unchanging, whereas the Ed25519 ring changes daily based on the shared random value: for this reason, we have to compute two simultaneous indices for Ed25519 rings: one for the earlier date that is potentially valid, and one for the later date that is potentially valid.
+We call these `hsv3-early` and `hsv3-late`.)

 Beyond the use of these indices, however, there are other steps that clients and services need to take in order to maintain their privacy.